microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroup.md

 SimpleTestGrpbcd1865e-c8b9-4f90-8943-77607ef15590 1d7f20aa-bbcd-4822-ab28-092015b90692 NickName                 {}
 ```

 This example demonstrates how to retrieve specific group by providing ID.
+Specify the `ObjectId` parameter to get a specific group.
 This command gets information for the group that has the specified ID.

 ### Example 3: Get top five groups